-(a) Executive Committee
+(a) Executive Committee24

-Office Name Date of Appointment No. of Meetings Held No. of Meetings Attended % Length of Service in the Committee Chairman Eduardo M. Cojuangco, Jr. October 21, 1998 0 0 0 14 years Member (NED) Ramon S. Ang April 4, 2000 0 0 0 12 years Member (NED) Bernard D. Marquez May 12, 2011 0 0 0 1 year Member (NED) Ferdinand K. Constantino May 10, 2012 0 0 0 7 months
+Office Name Date of Appointment No. of Meetings Held No. of Meetings Attended % Length of Service in the Committee Chairman Eduardo M. Cojuangco, Jr. October 21, 1998 0 0 0 15 years Member (NED) Ramon S. Ang April 4, 2000 0 0 0 13 years Member (NED) Bernard D. Marquez May 12, 2011 0 0 0 2 year Member (NED) Ferdinand K. Constantino May 10, 2012 0 0 0 1 year

-(b) Audit Committee 14
+(b) Audit Committee25

-Office Name Date of Appointment No. of Meetings Held in 2013 No. of Meetings Attended % Length of Service in the Committee Chairman Minita V. Chico-Nazario March 9, 2012 4 3 75 9 months Member (NED) Leo S. Alvez April 24, 2002 4 4 100 10 years Member (NED) Ferdinand K. Constantino May 10, 2012 4 4 100 7 months Member (ID) Angelina S. Gutierrez May 10, 2012 4 3 75 7 months
+Office Name Date of Appointment No. of Meetings Held No. of Meetings Attended % Length of Service in the Committee Chairman Minita V. Chico-Nazario March 9, 2012 4 3 75 1 year Member (NED) Leo S. Alvez April 24, 2002 4 4 100 11 years Member (NED) Ferdinand K. Constantino May 10, 2012 4 4 100 1 year Member (ID) Angelina S. Gutierrez May 10, 2012 4 3 75 1 year

 Disclose the profile or qualifications of the Audit Committee members.
+26

-Minita V. Chico-Nazario, Filipino, 73, is an Independent Director of the Company since March 9, 2012, Chairperson of the Company's Audit Committee and Member of the Company's Executive Compensation Committee.
-She is also an Independent Director of San Miguel Properties, Inc. since May 9, 2012.
-She is currently a Director of Banco San Juan (Rural Bank) and Legal Consultant of Union Bank of the Philippines.
+Minita V. Chico-Nazario, Filipino, 74, is an Independent Director of the Company since March 9, 2012, Chairperson of the Company's Audit Committee and Member of the Company's Executive Compensation Committee.
+She is also an Independent Director of San Miguel Properties, Inc. and Top Frontier Investment Holdings Inc. She is currently a Director of Banco San Juan (Rural Bank) and Legal Consultant of Union Bank of the Philippines.
 She is also the incumbent Dean of the College of Law of the University of Perpetual Help in Las Piñas City.
 She has previously held the following positions: Legal Consultant of Philippine Amusement and Gaming Corporation (January 2010-June 2010) and Metro Manila Development Authority (March 2010-June 2010); and Chairman of the Board of Directors (June 2010-August 2010) and Director (September 2010-September 2011) of PNOC Exploration Corporation.
 She has served the judiciary in various capacities for forty-seven years, as Presiding Justice of the Sandiganbayan (February 2003-February 2004) and Associate Justice of the Supreme Court (February 10, 2004-December 5, 2009).
-She is a graduate of the University of the Philippines and a member of the New York State Bar.
+She obtained her law degree from the University of the Philippines and is a member of the New York State Bar.

-Leo S. Alvez, Filipino, 70, has been a Director of the Company since April 24, 2002.
+Leo S. Alvez, Filipino, 71, has been a Director of the Company since April 24, 2002.
 He is also the Chairman of the Company's Nomination and Hearing Committee and a Member of the Company's Audit Committee and Executive Compensation Committee.
 He is also a Director of San Miguel Corporation.
-He earned his Bachelor of Science

-Degree at the Philippine Military Academy and Masters in Business Administration at the University of the Philippines.
+He earned his Bachelor of Science Degree at the Philippine Military Academy and Masters in Business Administration at the University of the Philippines.